shamasis/homebridge-milight-hub/README.md

 npm install homebridge-milight-hub -g;
 ```

-Once the plugin is installed, edit homebridge `config.json` to include the following within `accessories` section.
+Once the plugin is installed, edit homebridge `config.json` to activate plugin.
+There are two ways to use this plugin:

+1. Individual Manually Added Accessories.
+2. Adding it as a platform to auto include all `Aliases` defined in `milight-hub.local` web interface.

+### (1) Adding Bulbs Directly in Config

+ Include the following within `accessories` section.
 The following are the minimum required configuration parameters:

 - The `"accessory"` key must have `"Milight"` as value
 - The bulb must be provided a name to begin with